7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 A person crossing the finish line of a race, with a look of determination and accomplishment on their face.
 Surrounding them are blurred images of obstacles they overcame to reach their goal.
 A quote bubble above them reads "I did it!"

-Ok, now that we’ve covered what the how skills are, lets looks ways to use them to practice mindfulness.
+Okay, now that we’ve covered what the how skills are, let’s look at ways to use them to practice mindfulness.

 The 7 Best Ways to Use DBT How Skills to Practice Mindfulness